Is It Good to Take a Shower Everyday?

 Itchy Skin

 If you have extremely dry skin, surely you have experience of itching.
-Generally, itching is the way of communication of dry skin with you (source).
-By creating itch your skin wants to tell you they aren’t well.
+Generally, itching is the way of communicating dry skin with you (source).
+By creating an itch your skin wants to tell you they aren’t well.

-Your skin gets dry due to the lacking of moisture and skin oil (sebum).
+Your skin gets dry due to the lack of moisture and skin oil (sebum).
 In this situation, your skin cells cannot function well.
 As a result, they create itching.
-If your itching is serious, consult with a dermatologist to know the actual reason of that itching.
+If your itching is serious, consult with a dermatologist to know the actual reason for that itching.

 Worsen Skin Problems

-If you live with skin problems like eczema and psoriasis, you should know what is the suitable shower frequency for you.
-The excessive shower makes your skin dry and if you don’t care at the beginning it will flareup your existing skin problems.
+If you live with skin problems like eczema and psoriasis, you should know what the suitable shower frequency is for you.
+Excessive shower makes your skin dry and if you don’t care at the beginning it will flare up your existing skin problems.

 Like an excessive shower, you will face some problems if you take less shower.
 It is not a problem if you skip the shower for one or two days.
 If the time range extends to over a week, definitely it’s a problem.
 It is completely unhygienic and creates lots of problems.